Gulag: Death toll

-In a University of Oxford doctoral dissertation, in 2020, the problem of medical release (‘aktirovka’) and of mortality among ‘certified invalids’ (‘aktirovannye’) was considered in detail by Mikhail Nakonechnyi.
-He concluded that the number of terminally ill people discharged early on medical grounds from the Gulag was about 1 million.
-Mikhail added 800,000 – 850,000 excess deaths to the death toll directly caused by the results of GULAG incarceration, which brings the death toll to 2.5 million people.
+In a University of Oxford doctoral dissertation, in 2020, the problem of medical release (aktirovka) and of mortality among "certified invalids" (aktirovannye) was considered in detail by Mikhail Nakonechnyi.
+He concludes that the number of terminally ill people discharged early on medical grounds from the Gulag was about 1 million.
+Mikhail adds 800,000–850,000 excess deaths to the death toll directly caused by the results of Gulag incarceration, which brings the death toll to 2.5 million people.

 Mortality rate

-In 2009 Steven Rosefielde stated more complete archival data increases camp deaths by 19.4 percent to 1,258,537, "the best archivally-based estimate of Gulag excess deaths at present is 1.6 million from 1929 to 1953."
-Certificates of death in the Gulag system for the period from 1930 to 1956 Dan Healey in 2018 also stated the same thing "New studies using declassified Gulag archives have provisionally established a consensus on mortality and "inhumanity."
-The tentative consensus says that once secret records of the Gulag administration in Moscow show a lower death toll than expected from memoir sources, generally between 1.5 and 1.7 million (out of 18 million who passed through) for the years from 1930 to 1953."
+In 2009, Steven Rosefielde stated more complete archival data increases camp deaths by 19.4 percent to 1,258,537, "the best archivally-based estimate of Gulag excess deaths at present is 1.6 million from 1929 to 1953."
+Dan Healey in 2018 also stated the same thing "New studies using declassified Gulag archives have provisionally established a consensus on mortality and "inhumanity."
+The tentative consensus says that once secret records of the Gulag administration in Moscow show a lower death toll than expected from memoir sources, generally between 1.5 and 1.7 million (out of 18 million who passed through) between 1930 and 1953."